 - diagnostic group.
 Classification of impairments, by body system, that identifies the medical condition(s) on which disability-related benefits are based.
 Before 1985, the coding of the primary and secondary diagnoses for Social Security and Supplemental Security Income claimants was in accordance with the International Classification of Diseases: 9th Revision, Clinical Modification, 4th ed., using 4-digit ICD-9 codes.
 In 1985, the Social Security Administration (SSA) implemented a revised method to determine and enter impairment codes in administrative records.
 This revised approach provides for a modified impairment coding system, generally using 3 digits (followed by zero), loosely based on the ICD-9 codes.
 For research purposes, the ICD-9 codes and SSA impairment codes are, typically, not identical.
 However, the diagnostic groupings shown in the statistical tables closely parallel the major ICD-9 disease classifications.
+Although the ICD-9-CM is no longer used in the medical community, SSA has not converted the coding system to reflect the International Classification of Diseases: 10th Revision, Clinical Modification (ICD-10-CM).
 See also Listing of Impairments. - disability.
 The inability to engage in substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment that can be expected to result in death or to last for a continuous period of not less than 12 months.
 (Special rules apply for workers aged 55 or older whose disability is based on blindness.
 The 12-month requirement does not apply to SSI beneficiaries who are blind.)